Edward Smith1

 1. [S203] Announcements, The Times, London, U.K., 10 March 2005.
 Hereinafter cited as The Times.

-Major William Bovill was born before 1923.
-He married Marjorie Joan Leigh, daughter of Sir John Leigh, 1st Bt. and Norah Marjorie New, in 1939.
+Major William Frederick Bovill was the son of Frederick William Bovill.1 He married Marjorie Joan Leigh, daughter of Sir John Leigh, 1st Bt. and Norah Marjorie New, on 21 July 1939.1 He died on 8 December 1982.1

-Major William Bovill held the office of Justice of the Peace (J.P.).1 He was invested as a Officer, Order of the British Empire (O.B.E.).1
+He gained the rank of Major in the 5th Royal Inniskilling Dragoon Guards.1 He held the office of Justice of the Peace (J.P.)2 He was appointed Officer, Order of the British Empire (O.B.E.)2

-Child of Major William Bovill and Marjorie Joan Leigh
+Children of Major William Frederick Bovill and Marjorie Joan Leigh

 Citations